senthilsc/MyWebService/README.md

 5. Open http://127.0.0.1:8080/ in a web browser to view your service.

-What Do I Do Next?
+What Do I Do Next
 ------------------

 If you have checked out a local copy of your repository you can start making changes